What Should I Expect from Private Piano Lessons? Here’s What the First Three Months Look Like

 Once you’re comfortable reading notes around the middle of the keyboard, your teacher will guide you into reading notes with your left hand too.
 It can feel like a new challenge since the left hand reads notes from a different perspective, but with good instruction and steady practice, you’ll likely get the hang of it smoothly.

-Then, your teacher will help you branch out to read and play notes above and below the middle range, opening up the full keyboard.
-This step lets you play more dynamic music, and though it might feel tricky at first, your teacher your teacher will build it up slowly to keep it approachable.
+Then, you will branch out to read and play notes above and below the middle range, opening up the full keyboard.
+This step lets you play more dynamic music, and though it might feel tricky at first.

 With time, you’ll grow confident identifying notes for both hands across the entire keyboard.
-Combining hands-on practice, listening exercises, and music theory will help you develop into a well-rounded pianist, ready to take on more complex pieces.
+Combining hands-on practice, listening exercises, and music theory will help you develop into a well-rounded pianist.

 Listening to different tone qualities

-In your private piano lessons, one of the most rewarding skills you’ll build is learning to hear and identify different notes.
-It’s not just about hitting the right keys—it’s about really understanding their unique sounds.
-Your teacher will guide you to notice the contrast between deep, rich bass notes and light, crisp treble notes.
+In private piano lessons, one of the most rewarding skills you’ll build is learning to hear and identify different notes.
+It’s not just about pressing the right keys but noticing how each one sounds.
+Your teacher will help you hear the difference between deep bass notes and bright treble notes.

-As you play across the keyboard, you’ll practice listening carefully, discovering how the sound shifts depending on the key and how firmly you press.
-With time, you’ll grow more confident in recognizing pitch, tone, and dynamics, making your playing more expressive.
+As you play across the keyboard, you’ll start paying closer attention to how the sound changes with each key and how you touch it.
+Over time, you’ll feel more confident recognizing pitch, tone, and dynamics, which makes your playing much more expressive.

 Combining listening skills and music theory